 It is an evidence-based conclusion that everyday life (as we all know it and live it) is essentially an on-going attempt to adapt to extra-uterine existence.
-As a part of this adaptive process, we have overtime become endowed (through evolutionary benefits) with five in-born existential hungers that serve as prompts, designed to continuously nudge, remind, and encourage us to take the necessary actions that are needed to achieve extra-uterine survival, contentment, and wellbeing.
+As a part of this adaptive process, we have overtime become endowed (through benefits of evolution) with five in-born existential hungers that serve as prompts, designed to continuously nudge, remind, and encourage us to take the necessary actions that are needed to achieve extra-uterine survival, contentment, and wellbeing.
 Very interestingly, the wellbeing theory(Seligman, 2011)when carefully reviewed in light of the five in-born existential human hungers (as delineated in the EUA flow chart) provides a very good argument of how our five in-born human hungers may in fact foster wellbeing through their apparent promotion of achievements, relationships, engagement, and spiritual alertness.
 Based exclusively on the findings in this paper, the Extra-Uterine Adaptation Theory is proposed and offered as an evidence-based novel explanation of how and why we as humans behave the way we do every day.
-This theory provides a practical framework for attending to our own personal mental hygiene as well as in an informed planning of holistic counseling for others.
+This theory provides a practical framework for differentiating between a healthy and an unhealthy mental hygiene during self-appraisal or the assessment of others.